xtuml/mc/doc/notes/4_cds_instdump_ant.md

 "fragment".
 These fields can then be read and assigned in the context of the caller.

+A viable alternative to the above approach would be to map the multi-field return fragments to xtUML structures (structured data type values).
+A function could be declared with a return value typed with a structured data type.
+Just such a mapping has been done in the past, and it works.
+However, instance references can be passed in to functions, and the functions can populate the instance attribute values.
+This approach avoids the unique attr_ approach of RSL and encourages modeled elements to carry data rather than transient structures.

 #### 6.1.3  Self and Scoping
 The concept of _self_ does not exist in RSL.
 There are instances of classes, but each instance must be accessed through a handle from a